What is xeroderma pigmentosum?

 Current suggested screenings for people who are known or suspected to have XP include:

-- Careful skin examination by a doctor every three to six months
+Careful skin examination by a health care provider with expertise in skin cancers, every 3 to 6 months

-- Frequent skin examination by a family member who is familiar with the features of XP-associated skin cancer
+Frequent skin examination by a family member who is familiar with the features of XP-associated skin cancers

 Screening recommendations may change over time as new technologies are developed and more is learned about XP.
-It is important to talk with your doctor about appropriate screening tests.
+It is important to talk with your health care team about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.